 Bell-Scott served for a decade as co-founding editor of SAGE: A Scholarly Journal on Black Women.
 She is a former contributing editor to Ms. Magazine.
 She is also a cofounder of the National Women’s Studies Association, for which she served as co-convener of the inaugural coordinating council.

 She has held post-doctoral fellowships at the John F. Kennedy School of Government and the W.E.B.
 DuBois Institute at Harvard University, as well as the Jane and Harry Willson Center for the Humanities and the Arts at the University of Georgia.

 She has held professorial, research, and administrative appointments at the University of Connecticut, the Wellesley College Center for Research on Women, the Massachusetts Institute of Technology, and her alma mater, the University of Tennessee.
 A distinguished teacher, she is a cofounder of the University of Georgia Teaching Academy.
-She has also been honored by a diverse group of professional societies and institutions, including the Research on Women Special Interest Group of the American Educational Research Association, Division 35 (Psychology of Women) of the American Psychological Association, Connecticut Chapter of the Coalition of 100 Black Women; Journal of Negro Education; National Council on Family Relations.
-National Association for Women in Education, and National Institute for Women of Color.
+She has also been honored by a diverse group of professional societies and institutions, including the Research on Women Special Interest Group of the American Educational Research Association, Division 35 (Psychology of Women) of the American Psychological Association, the Connecticut Chapter of the Coalition of 100 Black Women; The Journal of Negro Education; the National Council on Family Relations. the National Association for Women in Education, and the National Institute for Women of Color.

 A native of Chattanooga, Tennessee, Bell-Scott lives in Athens, Georgia with her husband, Charles Vernon Underwood Jr., a retired Tennessee Valley Authority information technology manager.